l1siki-dev/okinawa_gametheory/docs/en/11_Future/01_Solution.md

 I told you that we, "the Japanese majority," are the strongest player.
 It means **you** are the boss.
 But a boss who never speaks is a boss who gets ignored.
-Your money is continue to be wasted until you raise your voice.
+Your money continues to be wasted until you raise your voice.

-They fear our voice. so, **don't be silent.** That's what they want.
+They fear our voice.
+So, **don't be silent.** That's what they want.

-If the majority of potential voters support ending the halmful aid, the government has to change the current policy to stay in power.
+If the majority of potential voters support ending the harmful aid, the government has to change the current policy to stay in power.
 You don't have to wait till the next election.
 **We can start today, right now.**